 The faculty and staff of the College of Education have every expectation that you will be successful and happy here.
 However, we also recognize that occasionally students may find themselves in a situation that requires assistance.
 The University of Iowa and the College of Education have clear policies designed to protect student rights.
-The policies can be found in a variety of locations including the University Catalog and the University's web site.
-If you feel your rights have been violated:
+The

-1. 1.
-Learn more about your rights and responsibilities.
+1. Learn more about your rights and responsibilities.